 • Create step-by-step videos that outline a process readers want to experience

-• Discuss current happenings, news and industry happenings (alone or with a guest)
+• Discuss current events, news and industry happenings (alone or with a guest)

 Ultimately, the more quality YouTube videos you can post and embed them in related posts on your blog, the more likely your rewards will come from search engines like Google who appreciate the close connection between YouTube video embeds and long contents.